Getting Around NYC

 NYC by Bike

 Biking the City is good for the environment and your body, and can often be faster and cheaper than fuel-powered transportation.
-Cycling hotspots like Central, Riverside and Prospect Parks are great options for hitting the City on two wheels, as are bike paths along the Hudson and East Rivers and on many bridges—but all of NYC is bike-able and bike-worthy.
+Cycling hotspots like Central, Riverside and Prospect Parks are great options for hitting the City on two wheels, as are bike paths along the Hudson and East Rivers and on many bridges—but all of NYC is bikeable.
 Check out Ride the City to find the safest route from point A to point B and Transportation Alternatives for NYC biking resources.
 In addition, the NYC Department of Transportation publishes a downloadable bike map and a guide to biking in the City.

 If you want someone else to do the pedaling for you, hop in a pedicab (sometimes called a "bike taxi" or "bicycle rickshaw").
 You won't have to look too hard in the busier parts of Manhattan—the drivers aren't shy about offering their services.